YourTeacher23/PythonLessons/README.md

 # PythonLessons
-This repository shows the basics of Python coding.
+This repository shows some basics of Python coding.